jc141x/jc141-bash/setup/readme.md

 #### Arch

-Copy and paste the following commands into your terminal, you may need to use `Ctrl + Shift + V` to paste.
+Copy and paste the following commands into your terminal.

 1. Add the rumpowered repository